Bears-R-Us/arkouda/ENVIRONMENT.md

 setup you can set them explicitly via:
   - ARKOUDA_ZMQ_PATH : Path to ZMQ library
   - ARKOUDA_HDF5_PATH : Path to HDF5 library
   - ARKOUDA_ARROW_PATH : Path to Arrow library
+  - ARKOUDA_ICONV_PATH : Path to iconv library
+  - ARKOUDA_IDN2_PATH : Path to idn2 library
   - LD_LIBRARY_PATH : Path to environment `lib` directory.
   - ARKOUDA_SKIP_CHECK_DEPS : Setting this will skip the automated checks for dependencies (i.e. ZMQ, HDF5).
 This is useful for developers doing repeated Arkouda builds since they should have already verified the deps have been set up.